 Bit Descriptions 7 Reserved (as per VGA specification).
 Read as 0s.
 6 Reserved.
 Read as 0.
 5:4 Video Feedback 1, 0.
-These are diagnostic video bits that are selected by the Color Plane Enable Register.
-These bits that are programmably connected to 2 of the 8 color bits sent to the palette.
+These bits are connected to 2 of the 8 color bits sent to the palette.
 Bits 4 and 5 of the Color Plane Enable Register (AR12) selects which two of the 8 possible color bits become connected to these 2 bits of this register.
-The current software normally does not use these 2 bits.
-They

-Descriptions exist for EGA compatibility.
-Vertical Retrace/Video.
+These bits exist for EGA compatibility.
+3 Vertical Retrace/Video.
 0 = VSYNC inactive (Indicates that a vertical retrace interval is not taking place).
 1 = VSYNC active (Indicates that a vertical retrace interval is taking place).
-Note: VGA pixel generation is not locked to the display output but is loosely coupled.
+VGA pixel generation is not locked to the display output but is loosely coupled.
 A VSYNC indication may not occur during the actual VSYNC going to the display but during the VSYNC that is generated as part of the VGA pixel generation.
 The exact relationship will vary with the VGA display operational mode.
 This status bit will remain active when the VGA is disabled and the device is running in high resolution modes (non-VGA) to allow for applications that (now incorrectly) use these status registers bits.
 In this case, the status will come from the pipe that the VGA is assigned to.
 Bits 4 and 5 of the Vertical Retrace End Register (CR11) previously could program this bit to generate an interrupt at the start of the vertical retrace interval.
 This ability to generate interrupts at the start of the vertical retrace interval is a feature that is largely unused by legacy software.
 Interrupts are not supported through the VGA register bits.
-Reserved.
+2:1 Reserved.
 Read as 0s.
-Display Enable Output.
+0 Display Enable Output.
 Display Enable is a status bit (bit 0) in VGA Input Status Register 1 that indicates when either a horizontal retrace interval or a vertical retrace interval is taking place.
 This bit was used with the EGA graphics system (and the ones that preceded it, including MDA and CGA).
 In those cases, it was important to check the status of this bit to ensure that one or the other retrace intervals was taking place before reading from or writing to the frame buffer.
 In these earlier systems, reading from or writing to the frame buffer at times outside the retrace intervals meant that the CRT controller would be denied access to the frame buffer.
 Those behaviors resulted in either "snow" or a flickering display.
-This bit provides compatibility with software designed for those early graphics controllers.
+This bit provides compatibility with software

+Bit Descriptions designed for those early graphics controllers.
 This bit is currently used in DOS applications that access the palette to prevent the sparkle associated with read and write accesses to the palette RAM with the same address on the same clock cycle.
 This status bit remains active when the VGA display is disabled and the device is running in high resolution modes (non-VGA) to allow for applications that (now considered incorrect) use these status registers bits.
 In this case, the status will come from the pipe that the VGA is assigned to.
 When in panel fitting VGA or centered VGA operation, the meaning of these bits will not be consistent with native VGA timings.
 0 = Active display data is being sent to the display.
 Neither a horizontal retrace interval or a vertical retrace interval is currently taking place.
 1 = Either a horizontal retrace interval (horizontal blanking) or a vertical retrace interval (vertical blanking) is currently taking place.

-1.1.3 FCR - Feature Control
+FCR - Feature Control

-I/O (and Memory Offset) Address:3BAh/3DAh - Write; 3CAh - Read
+I/O (and Memory Offset) Address: 3BAh/3DAh - Write; 3CAh - Read

-Attributes:See Address above
+Attributes: See Address above